As the search for excellent juicers begins, we want to give you a heads-up and help you get introduced to the world of quality products.

-- These devices make the most of the root vegetables and other hard fruits.
+- These devices make the most of root vegetables and other hard fruits.

-Juicers come in all shapes and sizes and use different methods in their systems, so we have to mention masticating juicers.
-Masticating juicers work by crushing the fruits and the veggies very slowly, and as the pulp is separated from the juice through the mesh, you get both a snack and a juice!
+Juicers come in all shapes and sizes and use different methods in their systems, so we must mention masticating juicers.
+Masticating juicers work by crushing the fruits and the veggies very slowly, and as the pulp is separated from the juice through the mesh, you get both a snack and a liquid!

-They are generally a lot slower, they help the juice oxidize less, and they are great for those who want to use the pulp for cakes and biscuits or similar recipes!
+Masticating juicers do a much better job in challenging and leafy greens.
+They are generally a lot slower, help the juice oxidize less, and are great for those who want to use the pulp for cakes, biscuits, or similar recipes!
 Let’s mention some of the advantages masticating juicers have over centrifugal juicers:

 - Comfortable and practical to clean and maintain.

-- The juicing process is slow, but it is also more quiet and efficient.
+- The juicing process is slow, but it is also quiet and efficient.

-- As a result, you get more juice and more pulp from the process.
+- As a result, you get more juice and pulp from the process.